FlowForwarding/lucet/README.md

 Creates `bound_to` path between `SrcId` and `DstId` in Dobby. `SrcId` and `DstId` are binaries for identifiers' names.

-If `ScrId` or the path doesn't exist an error is returned.
+If `SrcId` or the path doesn't exist an error is returned.

 A `bound_to` path can only consist of: